karmaniverous/serverless-zod-openapi/.stan/system/stan.todo.md

    needed.

 ## Completed (recent)

+- Templates (lint): re‑run confirmed typed ESLint resolution for the template;
+  consolidated templates:lint to lint the template config with the same config (no ignore warning).
+The script now invokes ESLint once with `-c templates/default/eslint.config.ts` over both the template files and the config file path.

 - Templates (lint): make templates/default/tsconfig.eslint.json extend-only so ESLint inherits the dev tsconfig mapping for @karmaniverous/smoz in-repo.